About Salto Grande

 The reason why this would’ve been a good idea was that we could’ve gotten dramatic views of the horns of Paine rising sharply above the lake.

-Salto Grande resides in Torres del Paine National Park in Patagonian Chile.
+Salto Grande resides in Torres del Paine National Park near Torres del Paine Village in Patagonian Chile.
 For information or inquiries about the general area as well as current conditions, the closest authoritative source of information that I could find was at the Torres del Paine National Park website.

 It was about 26km from Hosteria Tyndall (where we were staying) to the car park for Salto Grande.